Campofrío Food Group: 2000s–2010s: Campofrio continues to expand

 Campofrío acquired the majority of Omsa in 2000 and merged with Navidul to solidify Spanish market leadership.
 However in 2001, Campofrío announced they had to exit the Latin American and Asian markets to focus on European growth.
 In 2002, Campofrío created the Primayor brand to take over the former Campocarne subsidiary and integrate its Omsa and Navidul operations.

 In 2003, Campofrío prepared to continue its European expansion through a series of acquisitions.
-Campofrío's new dominance of the European market encouraged the company to focus its future expansion efforts in Western and Eastern Europe, and in 2001, the company announced its intention to sell off its South American holdings.
-At the same time, Campofrío sold its share of the Philippine joint venture, San Miguel CampoCarne, to partner San Miguel Corporation.
+Campofrío's new dominance of the European market encouraged the company to focus its future expansion efforts in Western and Eastern Europe.
+In 2001, the company announced its intention to sell off its South American holdings.
+At the same time, Campofrío sold its share of the Philippine joint venture, San Miguel CampoCarne Corporation, to partner San Miguel Corporation and the joint venture was absorbed into San Miguel Pure Foods Company, Inc. (now San Miguel Food and Beverage).

 By the end of 2003, Campofrío had completed its reorganization as a pan-European processed meat products company.
 The company's revenues now topped EUR 1.4 billion, and the company had succeeded in paying down much of the debt generated through the Omsa and Navidul acquisitions.
 Campofrío appeared in strong position to continue its international expansion into the new century.

-In 2004 Smithfield Foods announced that they acquired 22.4% of the Campofrío Food Group.
+In 2004, Smithfield Foods announced that they acquired 22.4% of the Campofrío Food Group.
 The Campofrio Food Group had finalized the partnership between Campofrío and Smithfield, in order to absorb the Smithfield brand into the Campofrío brand.
 Smithfield opened its European division with 6,500 employees in Paris.
 In 2011 Campofrío acquired the Italian sausage maker Cesare Fiorucci.